 Elliptical Workouts Are Good Forms of Cardio

-An elliptical is designated as low-impact because the user's feet stay in contact with the footplate through the entire movement.
+An elliptical is designated as low-impact because the user's feet stay in contact with the footplate throughout the entire movement.
 Most machines take the feet through an oval-like cyclic motion that aims to mimic the stride of walking, jogging, and running.
-I say most machines because there are copious amounts of different kinds of ellipticals; some even called other names.
+I say most machines because there are copious amounts of different kinds of ellipticals; some are even called other names.

 Each design of elliptical comes with a specific cyclic motion it creates.
 The cyclic motion is dictated by stride length and stride incline or angle.